adnammit/notes/shell.md

    - scripts may be invoked in more ways: they may be passed as an argument to the interpreter or invoked directly as an executable
    - scripts run as their own process, with their own environment that will not effect the shell's
        * however if the script is sourced with "." or "source" it will use the shell's env and can modify it
+* if you get an error like `-bash: '\r': command not found` try running the affected file through `dos2unix`:
+        $ dos2unix foo.sh
+    - caution: this will alter your file, so make sure there's a backup